Taking the Fight to Digital Platforms

 MCN: How does a consumer purchase an event to stream?

-KJ: Through the FITE TV app, you can purchase the event just like you would through iTunes or Google Play.
-Once purchased, you get a confirmation from both FITE TV and from iTunes or Google Play.
+KJ: Through the FITE app, you can purchase the event just like you would through iTunes or Google Play.
+Once purchased, you get a confirmation from both FITE and from iTunes or Google Play.

 MCN: The knock on streaming has been the piracy factor — there’s a lot of stealing of the signal when it’s on the Web.
 How can you assure event providers that you can eliminate piracy?